 To be eligible for the child care deduction, the costs must not be reimbursed by another source.

-The family will be required to certify that the child care expenses are not paid by or reimbursed to the family from any source.
+The family (and the care provider) will be required to certify that the child care expenses are not paid or reimbursed to the family from any source.